Behind The Wish: Jake Weightman

 Through the interview, I realized I could bring a lot to the table.
 My local business connections in the Casey-Cardinia area could help with fundraising, and my people skills would be useful in relationship-building.

-Nearly nine years later, I’ve granted countless wishes, formed lifelong friendships with other volunteers, helped raise much-needed funds, and made a real difference in the lives of children facing terminal illnesses.
+Nearly nine years later, I’ve granted countless wishes, formed lifelong friendships with other volunteers, helped raise much-needed funds, and made a real difference in the lives of children facing critical illnesses.

 Every step of the way, I’ve been reminded just how powerful it is to be part of something that truly changes lives.